cmu-delphi/delphi-epidata/docs/api/twitter.md

 ## Overview
 {: .no_toc}

-This endpoint reports estimates of influenza activity based on analysis of language used in tweets on Twitter.
+This data source provides estimates of influenza activity derived from the content of public Twitter posts.
+The data was processed by HealthTweets.org using natural language processing (NLP) to classify tweets as flu-related, serving as a real-time indicator of public discussion about influenza.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: